The SMART Protocol for Pleural Mesothelioma

 The radiation therapy is delivered five times a week.
 The patient then undergoes an EPP within two weeks of the completion of radiation therapy.
 Some patients receive adjuvant chemotherapy as well, but most do not need it.

-In phase I and phase II trials of this protocol, the procedure proved safe enough for patients to continue further study.
+In phase I and II trials of this protocol, the procedure proved safe enough for patients to continue further study.
 With positive results, the study has expanded and now includes more patients and additional treatment strategies, including immunotherapy.

 Is SMART Effective for Mesothelioma Patients?

-The most obvious benefit of the SMART protocol as measured in clinical trials is improved survival times.
+The most obvious benefit of the SMART protocol, as measured in clinical trials, is improved survival times.
 The results of the trials showed a median overall survival time of fifty-one months and a medical disease-free survival time of forty-seven months.[5]

 This is a significant improvement compared to other treatments.
 However, it is important to note that these promising results only occurred in patients with epithelial mesothelioma, the least aggressive cell type.
 There are other benefits of the SMART protocol: